tiagoporto/swill-boilerplate/README.md

 * HTML templates with handlebars
 * Analyze CSS with csslint
 * Prefix CSS with Autoprefixer
-* Compile Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
+* Compile Sass or Stylus (Catch Stylus and Sass errors and show them directly on the page)
 * Concatenate And Minify Scripts
 * Analyze JavaScript with ESLint
 * Transpile ES6 to ES5
-* Notify when tasks are complete
+* Notify when tasks have been completed
-* Monitors changes in the files and reload browser with BrowserSync
+* Monitor changes in the files and reload browser with BrowserSync
 * Javascript tests with Jasmine and Karma
 * Build the project compressing HTML, CSS and JS.
 * Push the `build` folder to gh-pages branch